UnnamedCodinGamer/playground-v5fxvcwp/statement.md

 	}

 	@Override
-	public int compareTo(Node other) { // sort nodes in descending order according to UCT value
+	public int compareTo(Node other) { // sort nodes in descending order according to their UCT value

 		return Double.compare(other.UCTValue, UCTValue);
 	}